Broadcasting (Amendment) Act 2007: Future broadcasting acts regarding a regulator of content for RTÉ and commercial TV companies in Ireland

 A broadcasting bill went into eConsultation and was concluded on 18 April 2007.
 It foresaw the establishment of a Broadcasting Authority of Ireland and would amend RTÉ Authority provisions.
 The bill was expected to be enacted during 2008 and is part of the priority legislative Programme: 2007-2008 Proposals and will involve a new content regulator taking on the Broadcasting Commission of Ireland (BCI) and RTÉ Authority role.

 The Broadcasting Bill 2006 will cover the dissolution of the RTÉ Authority, BCI, BCC and allow for transition arrangements, exemption from stamp duty, funding of the BAI by broadcasters, and the rules governing state support to RTÉ and TG4 under EC Directive 97/36/EC on state aid following government consultation with the Commission and EU Parliament.
 (Official Journal of EU.
 No. L. 202/60 of 30 July 1997).

 The Act will also deal with TV license definitions and enforcements, codes and contract awards.
 It primarily will deal with State Aid concerns following on from the TV3 complaint to the Commission regarding public broadcaster license fee usage rules.

 With regard to Digital Terrestrial Television and analogue switch-off, the Department of Communications has identified that Irish DTT is the only system that can provide "better quality, new services, and more channel... that can be regulated under Irish Law."
 Large scale public awareness is identified by the department.
-It outlined that in 1999 the Republic of Ireland decided its approach to introducing DTT with the Broadcasting Act 2001 being enacted.
+It outlined that in 1999, Ireland decided its approach to introducing DTT with the Broadcasting Act 2001 being enacted.
 The model adopted elsewhere was attempted but after a public tender competition the award to run the licenses failed in 2003.